-Then you elect an option from the drop down menu that offers you a choice of: 4, 5 or 6 letter words and the words may be adjectives, nouns or verbs.
+Then you select an option from the drop-down menu that offers you a choice of: 4, 5, or 6 letter words and the words may be adjectives, nouns, or verbs.

 You may decide to use the “mixed anything” option for more variety.
 Then search and check out the results to see if something jumps off the screen and screams “choose me!”

 DomainNameSoup works a little differently to the others listed here.
 You start by entering one or more keywords and then check for availability.
 If you happen to strike it lucky, as with any domain name generator, you may not want to look any further.

 However, if it’s not available, you can read through the long lists of options that can help you choose a good name.